husarms/coin-surfer/README.md

 ![historical-log](docs/images/historical-log.jpg)

 ## Visualization
-The [web directory](https://github.com/husarms/coin-surfer/tree/master/web) contains a React app for visualizing Coin Surfer as it runs.
+The [web directory](https://github.com/husarms/coin-surfer/tree/master/web) contains a React app for visualizing Coin Surfer as it runs

-Check out this folder for instructions on how to run.
+Check out this folder for instructions on how to run

 ![visualization](docs/images/visualization.png)